YoSpeer/OtherValues.github.io/README.md

-# 3Axes
+# Othervalues
-3axes is an unofficial modification of Sapplyvalues
+Othervalues is an unofficial modification of Sapplyvalues